agsb/minute/README.md

 Also Alt and Ctr keys are used for shortcuts in applications menus as keybindings. https://en.wikipedia.org/wiki/Keyboard_shortcut

-Many keyboards have extra keys (Meta, Opt, Cmd, AltGr, Win, Fn, Menu, etc) specifc for use of operational system.
+Many keyboards have extra keys (Compose, Meta, Alternate, Option, Command, Alternate Gr, Windows, Function, Menu, etc) specifc for use of operational system.

 In any case a keyboard could be in diferent states, and keys are software mapped to dedicated functions.
 As writer, keys are placed in text; As editor, keys controls movements over  text; As gamer, keys are actions in  game; As ilustrator, keys are actions to compose  image; etc